Main Walk: 14 km (8.7 miles). Three hours 45 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 7 hours.

 Do not cross the river on the road bridge but keep ahead onto Darenth Way, passing the War Memorial7 on the riverbank.
 Pass to the left of Water House8 and follow the attractive riverside path, later with the vineyard off to your right.
 At the far end cross the river on a footbridge and follow the path alongside the garden fence for Mill House to a lane.
 Leave the DVP (a footpath off to the right) and go up Mill Lane to its T-junction with Shoreham's High Street.
 Cross the road carefully onto a raised footpath opposite.

 For other refreshment places follow the road across the river (leaving the DVP) to come to the Kings Arms5 on the left.
 At the top of Church Street turn right onto Shoreham's High Street.
-You pass the (possibly closed) Honeypot Tea Rooms on your right and the small Shoreham Aircraft Museum6 on your left.
-In a further 100m you come to the Two Brewers and 300m later the Crown, both on your right.
+The Honey Pot Café is on the right and the small Shoreham Aircraft Museum6 is a little further along, on the left.
+You then come to the Two Brewers and 300m later the Crown, both on your right.
 Continue for a further 100m to the junction with Mill Lane and turn left onto a raised footpath.

-Follow the fenced path alongside the main road for 100m.
-At the end go over a stile and turn right to follow a line of wooden posts curving round the edge of a large field, climbing steadily.
-In the top corner go over a stile to the right of a metal fieldgate and up a short slope.
+Follow the enclosed footpath alongside the main road.
+In 100m go through a metal kissing gate and turn right to follow a line of wooden posts curving round the edge of a large field, climbing steadily.
+At the top go through another kissing gate and up a short slope.
 Do not go out to the lane ahead but turn left onto a straight tree-lined path heading S, which soon starts to climb gently.
 In 200m the path forks by a sign for Meenfield Wood.

 Fork right onto the permissive bridleway climbing through the trees and eventually going along the top of Meenfield Wood.
 At the far end continue briefly alongside a hedge and then in the same direction through Pilots Wood.
 Ignore a footbridge across the M25 and follow the footpath as it turns left and goes down through the trees into the top of Polhill Bank.